Understanding Your Property Assessment and Taxable Value

 The following is a brief explanation of how your Assessed and Taxable Values work.

-In February of 2016, property owners will receive a Notice of Assessment, Taxable Valuation, and Property Classification.
-If you haven’t received one in the mail, please contact our office.
+In February of each year, property owners will receive a Notice of Assessment, Taxable Valuation, and Property Classification.
 The Notice provides the property owner with pertinent information regarding their property.
 There are three important areas for review.

 - The Notice will indicate the percentage of the property being used as a Principal Residence.
 If you own and occupy the property as your principle residence, the percentage indicated should be 100%.
 Property owners are encouraged to review each of these areas for accuracy.
 Please contact the Assessor’s Office if you should have any questions or concerns.

 If the property owner is in disagreement with the valuations on the Notice, they may appeal to the March Board of Review.
 The meeting dates are listed on the Notice.
 Valuation disputes must be heard by the March Board of Review.
-Listings of unsold homes and sales occurring in 2016 will not be considered by the March Board of Review in estimating value on December 31, 2015.
-Please feel free to contact the Assessor’s Office for more information.
+The July and December Boards of Review do not have authority to hear valuation appeals.

 The following examples illustrate how the Taxable Value can change independently of the Assessed Value.
-If a homeowner has owned their home since the Constitutional Amendment, known as Proposal A passed in 1994, they could receive 2015 & 2016 values as follows:
+If a homeowner has owned their home since the Constitutional Amendment, known as Proposal A passed in 1994, they could receive 2019 & 2020 value as follows:

 The March Board of Review does not have the authority to change Taxable Value unless a reduction is made to the assessment that would affect the taxable value.

 Again, Notices of Assessment, Taxable Valuation, and Property Classification are mailed to all property owners of record in February.
 The IRM percentage is printed on the Notice.
 Please review the Notice carefully by checking mathematical calculations, principle residence exemption percentage and transfer of ownership information.
-Board of Review and assessment information will be broadcast on cable channel 13 periodically during February and March.
 Should you have any questions or concerns about your Notice, feel free to contact the Assessor’s Office at 248-347-0485 or email the Assessing Department.